dokind/dokind/README.md

 ### Hi there 👋

 ✨ Have a super day ✨
-- 🌱 I’m currently working on  Flutter,NESTjs, Unity
+- 🌱 I’m currently working on my self
 - 📫 How to reach me: ig: namsrai.kh
-- lost in mm
-- I will write line of something cuz this day i didn't do anything LOL +1
 <DOKIND>
-WEIRDO